UK marriages predicted to decline to historic lows by 2050: a 28% drop forecasted over the next 30 years

 This represented a marriage rate of around 75 per 1,000 unmarried men and 60 per 1,000 unmarried women.

-Fast forward to 2024, and the picture looks quite different.
+As of the most recently available data (2024), and the picture looks quite different.
 The latest ONS data reveals that the annual number of marriages has significantly declined.

 In 2019, there were about 250,000 marriages, translating to a marriage rate of approximately 21 per 1,000 unmarried men and 19 per 1,000 unmarried women.
 This shift suggests that today, around 4 in 10 people are married, marking a dramatic drop from the 1970s.